NOVEMBER 13 - 16 2025

 Jeff Wadlow

-DGA award nominee Jeff Wadlow is currently developing a feature film adaptation of the book Van Halen Rising, chronicling the formation of the seminal rock band, while also finishing up as director/executive producer on Netflix’s forthcoming The Curse of Bridge Hollow, starring Marlon Wayans (White Chicks) which will debut globally on October 21st.
-Before that he had two feature films in theaters at the same time: Bloodshot, the big screen adaptation of the critically acclaimed comic book that he developed and wrote for Sony/Columbia Pictures staring Vin Diesel; and Fantasy Island, the re-imagining of the classic TV show that Jeff directed, wrote, and produced for Jason Blum (Get Out).
-That film followed his first collaboration with Blum, the original theatrical feature, Truth or Dare (Universal Studios), which grossed approximately 100 million in theaters from a budget of just 3.5.
-Before that Jeff wrote and directed True Memoirs of an International Assassin, staring Kevin James and Andy Garcia, a film that was at the forefront of Netflix’s expansion into original features, while his preceding writing/directing effort, Kick Ass 2, was named one of the ten best films of the year by Quentin Tarantino, who stated it demonstrated a “real auteur approach.”
+DGA award nominee Jeff Wadlow just wrapped photography on his 9th feature film, The Devil’s Mouth, which he directed, produced, and co-wrote for Thunder Road (John Wick), Lionsgate, and Amazon.
+His previous theatrical film, Imaginary, marked his third collaboration with Jason Blum under a first look deal that launched Jeff’s production company, Tower of Babble Entertainment.
+The year before, he was the director and executive producer of The Curse of Bridge Hollow, starring Marlon Wayans (Scary Movie), which debuted at number one on Netflix.
+This followed the two feature films he had in theaters at the same time: Bloodshot, the big screen adaptation of the critically acclaimed comic book that Jeff developed and wrote for Sony/Columbia Pictures staring Vin Diesel; and Fantasy Island, the re-imagining of the classic TV show that Jeff directed, produced, and co-wrote for Blumhouse.
+His first collaboration with Blum, the original theatrical feature, Truth or Dare (Universal Studios), grossed approximately 100 million in theaters from a budget of just 3.5.
+Before that, Jeff wrote and directed True Memoirs of an International Assassin, staring Kevin James and Andy Garcia, a movie that was at the forefront of Netflix’s expansion into original features, while his preceding writing/directing effort, Kick Ass 2, was named one of the ten best films of the year by Quentin Tarantino, who stated it demonstrated a “real auteur approach.”

 A graduate of Dartmouth College, Jeff received his Masters degree from the prestigious Peter Stark Producing Program at USC where he conceived and directed his thesis film, tHE tOWeR oF BabBLe, winning more than a dozen awards before taking the top prize in the Chrysler Million Dollar Film Festival.
-Jeff used the million-dollar grant to make his first feature, Cry_Wolf, which was shot in Virginia and released by Universal Studios.
+Jeff used the million-dollar grant to make his first feature, Cry_Wolf, which was released by Universal Studios, making fifteen times its budget at the box office.
 His next feature, the action/drama Never Back Down, starring two-time Academy Award nominee Djimon Hounsou, beat out big-budget competition to win “Best Fight” at the MTV Movie Awards, kicking-off an MMA franchise with three sequels and counting.
-Jeff also developed and executive produced the worldwide hit, Non-Stop, starring Liam Neeson, as well as selling multiple pitches to CBS, NBC, and ABC for original TV shows, with two of them going to pilot.
+Jeff also developed and executive produced the worldwide hit, Non-Stop, starring Liam Neeson, as well as selling multiple pitches to CBS, NBC, ABC, and Fox for original TV shows, with two of them going to pilot.
 Jeff collaborated with Cartlon Cuse (Lost) and Kerry Ehrin (The Morning Show) to help launch the Emmy-nominated series, Bates Motel, and then re-teamed with Cuse as a writer and Co-EP on the final season of The Strain, co-created by Guillermo Del Toro.
-In addition to directing/executive producing the star-studded second season of the action-comedy, Ryan Hansen Solves Crime on Television, (Jane Lynch, Stephen Merchant, Rob Cordry, and more), Jeff has also directed such beloved actors as Vanessa Williams, Danny DeVito, and Meryl Streep in award-winning short subjects.
-Last year he served as the director/executive producer of the re-boot of the classic 90’s TV show, Are You Afraid of the Dark?
-For Paramount/Nickelodeon, receiving a DGA award nomination for the finale.
+In addition to directing/executive producing the star-studded second season of the action-comedy, Ryan Hansen Solves Crime on Television, (Jane Lynch, Stephen Merchant, Rob Cordry, and more), Jeff also directed such beloved actors as Vanessa Williams, Danny DeVito, and Meryl Streep in award-winning short subjects.
+For his work as the director/executive producer of the re-boot of the classic 90’s TV show, Are You Afraid of the Dark? for Paramount/Nickelodeon, Jeff received a DGA award nomination.
+Currently Jeff is creating a new action franchise for Netflix based on his original idea, with Chernin producing, as well as adapting the YA novel, Zombie Season, for Paramount Pictures and Scholastic Entertainment.

-Since 2004, Jeff has returned to his hometown to lead The Adrenaline Film Project, a program he founded to help filmmakers of all ages, write, shoot, and screen a short film in the Virginia Film Festival in just 72 hours.
+For the last two decades, Jeff has returned to his hometown every fall to lead The Adrenaline Film Project, a program he founded to help filmmakers of all ages, write, shoot, and screen a short film in just 72 hours.
 Through the Adrenaline Film Project, Jeff has helped produce more than two hundred short films, personally mentoring over six hundred aspiring filmmakers.

 adrenaline2.jpeg